id-daniel-mccoy/ichoose-beta/readme.md

 * 3.)
 Some kind of frontend.
 * 4.)
 A list loading/saving system to select from pre-existing lists.

+Known Issues:

+* 1.)
+If you only enter 2 options only the first gets selected.
+This will be addressed by changing the source of the random number to an independently generated one instead of using the thread based generator.
+* 2.)
+The program currently crashes if you type "done" before entering input for the list or if you enter blank input.
+This is being handled currently by minor input validation to display the error but it needs further action.
+This will be addressed by better input validation and wrapping the program in a loop.
+* 3.)
+If you only enter 1 option and type "done" the program currently crashes with an unhandled thread panick.
+This will be addressed by adding input validation and wrapping the program in a loop.

 Disclaimer:

 At the time of creation this program was one of my first written in Rust.
 Therefore, this program is subject to errors, inefficiencies, and experimental changes throughout development.